Martini-Force-Field-Initiative/M3-Metabolome/README.md

 ## Full dataset

-The full dataset (including reference atomistic trajectories) for the metabolome is available on Zenodo [LINK]
+The full dataset (including reference atomistic trajectories) for the metabolome is available on [Zenodo](https://zenodo.org/records/18622430)